maabreve/MEAN-stack/README.md

 ## 4.2.
 CustomerAdDto
-Object to store the customer usage history and its pricing rules.
+Document to store the customer usage history and its pricing rules.
 Not persisted in database, used just for transfer information to checkout api.

 ### 4.2.1.
 Fields
   * customer: string - customer